Typeform has over 125,000 paying customers, whereas SurveyMonkey has almost a million.

 - Long and short text

-Validation of questions is a necessary part of forms to accept valid responses.
-Both allow us to add specific validation rules to questions.
+Validation is a necessary part of this SurveyMonkey vs. Typeform battle.
+Both allow us to add validation rules.

-In SurveyMonkey, the “Single Textbox” question is very flexible regarding validation.
-You can set validations to accept responses in the following input formats:
+In SurveyMonkey, the “Single Textbox” question is flexible.
+You can set validations to accept responses:

 - Specific length